sridurgeshv/ai-bot/README.md

 ## Video Demo

-A [video demonstration](https://www.awesomescreenshot.com/video/31713673?key=ad8472ceee9ef30258cd8508bc374606) is available, showcasing how to use and navigate the Self-Learning Bot.
+A [video demonstration](https://www.awesomescreenshot.com/video/31713673?key=ad8472ceee9ef30258cd8508bc374606) is available, showcasing how to use and navigate the RAGTech Genius.
 This walkthrough highlights its key features and provides guidance on interacting with the application effectively.